DangerousDB/rcos-zOS-documentation/Z/OS_Doc.md

 ```

 I then copied the latest build of gitport and then had to leave it for the day as I was out of time

+## Monday 10-23-2023

+Today I attempted to build my new build of gitport but ended up running into an error again

+This was a new error though, specifically an error with curl